blue mountains running co.

 The Google Ads will continue to support their business & vice versa and I look forward to continuing to kick goals in partnership with Shane & Belinda.

-In the August 2021, Bel.
-Digital turned a moderate ad spend of $5,010 in $62,500 which significantly contributed to helping Blue Mountains Running Co. in business during the NSW lockdown.
+In August 2021, Bel.
+Digital turned a moderate ad spend of $5100 returning $62,500, which significantly contributed to helping Blue Mountains Running Co. in business during the NSW lockdown.

-Shane tells me sales were up 74.7% up on same time last year which includes in store and on line.
-He also said, he thinks that’s pretty amazing!
+Shane tells me sales were up 74.7% at the same time last year, including in-store and online sales.
+He also said he thinks that’s pretty amazing!